7 Common Email Marketing Mistakes and How to Solve Them

 Today, it’s very common for email campaigns to use the well-known "no-reply" templates.
 If a customer wants to reply to this email, they will only receive an error (or not even that), and your company won't get notified.

 It's true that for some broader campaigns, with well-structured call to actions and well-defined goals, you won't necessarily need customer feedback or replies.
-However, in other situations and especially for B2B ecommerces, it may be worth listening to what each lead has to say.
-It could shed light into how you can change any of your processes.
+However, in other situations and especially for B2B email marketing strategies, it may be worth listening to what each lead has to say.
+It could shed light into how you can improve your processes.

 Solution